 Designated Crisis Responders (DCRs)

-Catholic Charities (Chelan and Douglas Counties) and Grant Integrated Services (Grant County) employs DCRs (title changed from Designated Mental Health Professionals [DMHP] effective April 1, 2018) who respond to facilities throughout the community to assess for risk and to determine if an individual can be safely served in an outpatient or voluntary inpatient setting or if they require involuntary hospitalization in order to be stabilized.
+Catholic Charities (Chelan and Douglas Counties), Grant Integrated Services (Grant County), and Comprehensive Healthcare (Okanogan County) employs DCRs (title changed from Designated Mental Health Professionals [DMHP] effective April 1, 2018) who respond to facilities throughout the community to assess for risk and to determine if an individual can be safely served in an outpatient or voluntary inpatient setting or if they require involuntary hospitalization in order to be stabilized.
 The DCRs are the only entity with the authority to detain an individual involuntarily and should only be accessed when all other voluntary and collaborative options have been exhausted.
 When needed, DCRs respond to police or family requests to evaluate individuals who are displaying behaviors that place them or those around them in imminent danger.
 Evaluations can take place in any community location.
 DCRs work with area law enforcement to arrange for endangered individuals to be transported to an emergency department for a complete psychiatric evaluation.